sonocotta/tas5805m-driver-for-raspbian/README.md

 ![image](https://github.com/user-attachments/assets/741ba389-fc29-48c2-9b65-4a1d1932a5b1)

-## Kernel module - change settings on the fly
+## Kernel module - change settings on the fly (original driver only)

 I'm currently working on the alsa controls that directly change DSP settings on the device.
 This allows both on-demand in-place changes and code-driven changes from the UI or automation tools.